Distributed Safe Learning and Planning for Multi-robot Systems: Introduction

-The aforementioned approaches can all be classified as offline approaches where control policies are synthesized before the deployment of the robots.
+The aforementioned approaches can all be classified as offline approaches where control policies are synthesized before the deployment of robots.
 When robots encounter significant changes of environments during online operation, online learning of the uncertainties is desired to ensure safe arrival to the goals.
-Recently, a class of methods on safe learning and control have been developed to safely steer a system to a goal region while learning uncertainties online.
-These approaches usually adopt a switching strategy between a learning-based controller, which updates online in light of new observations, and a backup safety controller, which is suboptimal but can guarantee safety.
-The backup safety controllers can be synthesized through solving a two-player zero-sum differential game \cite{fisac2018general}, robust model predictive control (MPC) \cite{wabersich2018linear}\cite{koller2018learning}, control barrier function \cite{wang2018safe,cosner2022safety,breeden2021guaranteed}, robust optimization \cite{curi2022safe} and regions of attraction \cite{zhou2020general}.
+Recently, a class of methods on safe learning and control have been developed to safely steer a system to a goal region while learning uncertainties online by adjusting learning-based controllers accordingly.
+For example, paper \cite{fisac2018general} uses Gaussian process regression (GPR) to learn about the disturbances and synthesizes the backup controller by solving a two-player zero-sum differential game between the controller and the estimated disturbances; the overall control policy switches between the online learned controller and the online learned backup controller.
+Model predictive control (MPC) is leveraged in \cite{wabersich2021probabilistic} to minimally adjust the learning-based controller to ensure all future states admit a safety controller which can safely connect the system to a set of terminal states under (learned) stochastic uncertainties.
+Reachability analysis using polynomial zonotopes is conducted in \cite{kochdumper2023provably} for a finite horizon under uncertainties with known bounds to identify safe control inputs, and safety is achieved by projecting learned control inputs to the closest safe control inputs.
+In \cite{brunke2022barrier}, the uncertain control barrier function (CBF) condition of the ground truth system is learned using Bayesian linear regression, and safety is achieved by projecting a given control input to the set of control inputs satisfying the learned CBF condition.
 The aforementioned papers only consider single-robot systems and static state constraints (e.g., static obstacles).
 In multi-robot systems, from the perspective of each single robot and when centralized planning is not used, the state constraints are dynamic due to the motion of the other robots, analogous to moving obstacles.